zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

-While writing an ticket article, simply type `@@` and enter some letters of the name of the colleague you want to mention.
+While writing a ticket article, simply type `@@` and enter some letters of the name of the colleague you want to mention.

 Zammad displays a list with all possible matches where you can pick one by clicking on it or by using the up and down